The GDPR regulates the processing of a data subject’s personal data in the European Union including its collection, storage, and transfer or use.

 we are preparing the following new features and services.

-- Obfuscation of collected end-user IP information and delete COMPLETE
+• Obfuscation of collected end-user IP information and delete

-- Develop Opt-Out feature: Feature that does not collect data of users when opted out IN PROGRESS
+• Develop Opt-Out feature: Feature that does not collect data of users when opted out

-- Opt-Out is a method of collecting personal information until the parties explicitly deny the collection of personal information IN PROGRESS
+• Opt-Out is a method of collecting personal information until the parties explicitly deny the collection of personal information

-- Provide Data Processing Agreement following the GDPR IN PROGRESS
+• Provide Data Processing Agreement following the GDPR

 What happens if we don't comply with the GDPR?